admc/resume/Readme.md

 **VP of Engineering**, *Sauce Labs.* January 2013 – July 2015

-  - Built an engineernig organization to ~55 across 5 teams to support and scale our infrastructure.
+  - Built an engineering organization to ~55 across 5 teams to support and scale our infrastructure.
-  - Streamlining development processes, inter org communication.
+  - Streamlining development processes, inter-org communication.
   - Project planning and headcount/resource allocation.
   - Participant in board meetings and high level strategic decision making.
   - Working with sales and marketing to meet quarterly revenue goals.